prashantlal56/Rossman_Store_Sales/README.md

 ## Building and Implementing Machine Learning Models
 First I split the dataset into train and test, then i performed ML model building and trained the model using engineered dataset.
-With engineered dataset I tried to build **Random Foerst** model beacause the model's performance is not affected by an outliers
+With engineered dataset I tried to build **Random Forest** model beacause the model's performance is not affected by an outliers

 ## Model Evaluation
 * **oob score** : 0.9228561536464273